 Danish Microfinance Partners has a total capital commitment of DKK 401 million.
-As of 31 December 2020, investors had paid DKK 375 million, equal to 93% of their capital commitments.
-The remaining capital commitment is DKK 26 million (2019: DKK 31 million).
-Danish Microfinance Partners' equity amounted to DKK 198 million at 31 December 2020 (2019: DKK 472 million), matching an equity ratio of 95% (2019: 96%).
+As of 31 December 2021, investors had paid DKK 378 million, equal to 94% of their capital commitments.
+The remaining capital commitment is DKK 23 million (2020: DKK 26 million).
+Danish Microfinance Partners' equity amounted to DKK 182 million at 31 December 2021 (2020: DKK 198 million), matching an equity ratio of 99% (2020: 95%).

 Danish Microfinance Partners is able to finance follow-on investments from the time of investment and up to six months through bridge financing loans from financial institutions.
 A bridge loan must be repaid in connection with a capital call from investors.
+As of 31 December 2021, Danish Microfinance Partners has no bridge financing loans or bank loans.